 - Please note that above spending guidelines for "Base" Levy funds do not apply to schools' performance pay.
-The intent of performance pay is to provide additional funding support to Levy focus students allowing schools flexibility in determining how to invest these dollars. - Schools must spend their Levy performance pay earnings in accordance with district guidelines; however, they do not need to secure DEEL approval for their performance pay spending plans. - Performance pay balances can be confirmed by contacting the grants office.
+The intent of performance pay is to provide additional funding support to Levy focus students allowing schools flexibility in determining how to invest these dollars. - Schools must spend their Levy performance pay earnings in accordance with district guidelines; however, they do not need to secure DEEL approval for their performance pay spending plans. - Only planned expenditures of performance pay are entered into school budgets.
+Schools may check what funds are in their Performance reserves by viewing the monthly update on the Grants MySPS page.
 Schools may request the grants office load funds as the school identifies spending needs.